davghouse/RubiKa2001Tracker/README.md

 [Old patch discussions](https://forums-archive.anarchy-online.com/forumdisplay.php?190-Next-patch)

-There are some huge differences that everyone who played the game back then probably remembers, but I'll state here for any newer players.
-No expansions, no perks, no daily missions, and no dyna bosses.
-No team missions--have to use a mission key duplicator and only the pulling person gets a token.
-Only 1 token per consumable mission token no matter your level (so 1000 missions for a 1k board).
-XP permanently lost upon death and items sent to reclaim terminal (these later became mail terminals).
-Fall damage.
-Health and nano rechargers and health and nano first-aid kits were separate and significantly less effective.
-Composite buffs didn't exist, making early NCU management more difficult.
-Lots of buffs had really short durations.
-Lots of weapons and armor didn't exist yet (like carbonum).
-And there have been tons of changes to nanos that will take careful investigation using the patch numbers on aoitems to fully understand.
-Let me know if you can think of any other big differences!
+There are some huge differences that everyone who played the game back then probably remembers:
++ No towers/perks/research (no expansion content).
++ No daily missions.
++ No dyna bosses.
++ No team missions--have to use a mission key duplicator and only the pulling person gets a token.
++ Only 1 token per consumable mission token no matter your level (so 1000 missions for a 1k board).
++ XP permanently lost upon death and items sent to reclaim terminal (these later became mail terminals).
++ Health and nano rechargers and health and nano first-aid kits were separate and significantly less effective.
++ Composite buffs didn't exist, making early NCU management more difficult.
++ Lots of buffs had really short durations.
++ Lots of weapons and armor didn't exist yet (like carbonum).
++ Tons of changes to nanos that will take careful investigation using the patch numbers on aoitems to fully understand.
++ UI was more limited--only 1 hotkey bar allowed I'm pretty sure.
+Not sure about multi keybinds.
++ Big 3rd party tools probably didn't exist yet (ClickSaver, item assistant, chat bots, ingame maps).
++ Fall damage and sharks in the water :D